Differentiated Instruction & UDL

 UDL is a theoretical framework and is addressed on the National Center for Universal Design for Learning site.
-To read more about UDL and why it is necessary click on this page and/or look at the Additional Resources page.
+Read more about UDL at the Cast website.
+Make sure to look at the Additional Resources page.

 There are three fundamental principles to help you design your teaching and learning environment so all students are successful.
 These principles can be supported through the use of digital materials.